Holiday plants are traditional gifts that can be enjoyed long after the Christmas season is over. How do we care for them now?

 Red is the color of choice for the popular poinsettia, but white, pink, yellow, and bicolor varieties are gaining favor.
 To rejuvenate your poinsettia for next year’s holiday season, move it outside when night temperatures are not apt to fall much below 50°F (10°C) and prune to keep it bushy and compact.
 To initiate flowering, the poinsettia needs long nights in complete darkness starting in early October.
 Cover the plant with a cardboard box or keep it in a closet from about 5 P.M. to 8 A.M. and water sparingly.
 When buds form in early December, stop the dark treatment.

-Click the pretty poinsettia below to send a free e-card to family or a friend!
+Click the pretty poinsettia below to share it with your family or a friend!

 Like poinsettias, Christmas cacti are available in a kaleidoscope of colors including red, white, pink, cream, and fuchsia.
 Long-lived, they may produce bountiful blooms for 20 to 30 Christmases to come.
 You can force a Christmas cactus into bloom in much the same way as a poinsettia, by providing long nights starting around October 1.
 You can also persuade it to flower by subjecting it to cool night temperatures of 50° to 55°F (10° to 13°C) starting in early November.